glowinthedark/FFMpeg-Online/README.md

 Maintained by <a href="https://hotpot.ai?s=ffmpeg-online">Hotpot.ai</a>.
 Hotpot.ai offers AI tools and drag-n-drop software for graphic design and media creation.

-We plan to launch an online FFmpeg service.
+We plan to launch an online GUI-based FFmpeg service.
 Please join the beta list if interested.

 Please make a pull request to edit this list.